nikitabaldan/HCI/Smartphone app material/Smartphoneappdocument.md

 This is useful to confront singles variables with respect to the nearest station with a map, or to a have a quick history of variables in time.
 If the smartphone reach the range of the beacon nfc proper to all station, a notification will be sent to the smartphone, advising the user of the approach to the station and if the critical variables are dangerously high or not(with respect to mean), changing the default station we want to visualize into that particular one.

-INTERACTION
+USER INTERACTION
 At the opening of the app, three things can happen
     1) The user is not in the proximity of a eco station, so a map will be visualized with the nearest ecostation(1-2 km range) and the user will choose what station visualize
     2) The user is near a station, presses the notification, the app will open up and the air condition activity of that particular  will open up
-    3) The user is near a station, opens the app in the standard way and a popup will show up(You are near to "Alfa ecostation", connect to it?).
+    3) The user is near a station, opens the app in the standard way and a popup will show up(You are near to "Vega ecostation", connect to it?).

 When a station is selected, the general display of that station will be visualized, that contains:
 -Station name